slouc/concurrency-in-scala-with-ce/README.md

 ### Threads and thread pools

-Threads in JVM map 1:1 to the operating system’s native threads.
+JVM threads map 1:1 to the operating system’s native threads.
-When CPU stops executing one thread and starts executing another thread, the OS needs to store the state of the earlier task and restore the state for the current one.
+When CPU stops executing one thread and starts executing another thread, OS needs to store the state of the earlier task and restore the state for the current one.
 This context switch is expensive and sacrifices *throughput*.
-In ideal world we would have a fixed number of tasks and at least the same number of CPU threads; then every task would run on its own thread and throughput would be maximal, because context switches wouldn't exist.
+In ideal world we would have a fixed number of tasks and at least the same number of CPU threads; then every task would run on its own dedicated thread and throughput would be maximal, because context switches wouldn't exist.

 However, in the real world there are things to consider:
-- there will be external requests from the outside that need to be served
+- There will be external requests from the outside that need to be served
-- even if there are no external requests, no I/O etc. (e.g. mining bitcoin), some work-stealing is bound to happen anyway, for example garbage collector on the JVM
+- Even if there are no external requests and no I/O (e.g. we're just mining bitcoin), some work-stealing is bound to happen anyway, for example JVM's garbage collector

 This is why it's useful to sacrifice some throughput to achieve *fairness*.
 High fairness makes sure that all tasks get their share of the CPU time and no task is left waiting for too long.